carvel-dev/imgpkg/docs/air-gapped-workflow.md

 ### What/why an air-gapped workflow:

-Users who wish to run an appilcation in their air-gapped (i.e. not connected to internet) environment can use `imgpkg` to copy the application image from a registry to a tarball on local storage.
-The user could then upload the tarball to the air-gapped internal registry to make it available to deploy that application inside the environment.
+Users who wish to run applications in their air-gapped (i.e. not connected to the internet) environments can use `imgpkg` to copy application images from a registry to a tarball on local storage.
+Users can then upload the tarball to the air-gapped internal registry to make it available to deploy that application in the environment.

-### How to distribute the configuration
+### How to distribute an image

 In the folder [examples/basic](../examples/basic), there is a set of configuration files that will allow a user to create a service and a deployment for a simple application that runs on Kubernetes.